 - Nux vomica.
 For heartburn, nausea, retching without vomiting, and sour burps caused by overeating, alcohol use, or coffee drinking.
 This remedy is most appropriate for individuals who also feel irritable and sensitive to noise and light.

 Signs and Symptoms

 Heartburn, a burning sensation under the sternum in the chest, is the primary symptom of GERD.
 Heartburn often happens after a meal and gets worse at when you are lying down.
 It is more likely to happen after a heavy meal, or if you bend, lift, or lie down after eating.

 GERD is common in infants and young children, but is usually mild.
 If an infant has the following symptoms, call a doctor as soon as possible:

 Normally when you swallow, the muscles in the esophagus move in waves to push food down into your stomach.
 Just after the food enters the stomach, a band of muscle (the lower esophageal sphincter, or LES) closes off the esophagus.
-If the muscle doesn’t close tightly enough or gets weak over time, the stomach contents can back up into the esophagus, causing heartburn and other symptoms of GERD.
+If the muscle does not close tightly enough or gets weak over time, stomach contents can back up into the esophagus, causing heartburn and other symptoms.

 Substances in the digestive juices from the stomach (such as acid, pepsin, and bile) can damage the inner lining of the esophagus.
 That can lead to ulcers (open sores), and, possibly, precancerous changes to cells (called Barrett's esophagus).